Do you simultaneously feel like you’re TOO MUCH and somehow also NOT ENOUGH?

 hello!

 I am an AASECT certified sex therapist specializing in experiences of trauma and dissociation.
-Eye Movement Desensitization and Reprocessing (EMDR) scaffolds my approach to treatment, with ego state theories (I use terms such as “parts work”) always in action.

 AASECT Certified Sex Therapist